abrahamanderson19972020/A-Tutorial-Use-of-K-Nearest-Neighbors-Algorithm/README.md

 # A-Tutorial-Use-of-K-Nearest-Neighbors-Algorithm

-# This repository aims to give an tutorial analysis of K Nearest Neighbors ML Algorithm, particularly when we encounter dataset with unidentified or confusing columns
+# This repository aims to give a tutorial analysis of K Nearest Neighbors ML Algorithm, particularly when we encounter dataset with unidentified or confusing columns

-# The repository contain a code file and the dataset we use for the algorithm
+# The repository contains a code file and the dataset we use for the algorithm